Read time: 1 minute 40 seconds

 - Don’t use colour alone to convey meaning.
 Use icons, written content, and other visual elements to reinforce clear communication of the content.

-- Understand the problems faced by people with slight to extreme vision problems.
-Use a tool like No Coffee Vision Simulator to simulate:
+- Understand the issues faced by people with slight to extreme vision problems.
+Use a tool like Web Disability Simulator to simulate:

 - colour blindness